RCODI/Spring2017_IronHacks_README/README.md

 # Spring 2017 IronHacks ReadMe :wink:
 ## Spring 2017 Purdue and Bogota IronHacks :neckbeard:

-### During the first part of this document, you will read about the general process of the Gold Ironhacks.
-On the subsequent part, you will get a deeper understanding on the raw data collected.
-Finally, you will be guided through the process of how we transform the data collected.
+### On the first part of this document, you will get a rough idea of the number of participants involved in the hacks.

 ## 00 Pre-Analysis of Participant :purple_heart: